Nikhil4002-50-82/Project-Design/Project 3 -  Hangman - B/Hangman.md

 Wrap `play_round()` in a continuous multi-match session controller:

-Think of sitting down for a complete tournament session, playing as many rounds as you want until you decide to walk away.
+Think of an arcade cabinet that stays powered on for as many games as the player desires.
-*Goal*: Run an indefinite loop calling `play_round()`, checking `ask_replay()`, and exiting with a farewell message when finished.
+*Goal*: Establish an indefinite outer session loop to orchestrate continuous play.

 <div class="step-card">
   <div class="step-header">